Video game content rating system: India

+The system also incorporates Content Descriptor Labels (CDLs) for elements such as violence, nudity, language, in-game purchases, and "socially sensitive themes" (covering cultural, religious, and community-related sensitivity).

+As of 2026, compliance with IS 19690:2026 remains voluntary.
+Neither a Quality Control Order (QCO) from the government nor a mandatory notification from the Ministry of Electronics and Information Technology (MeitY) has been issued to tie game distribution rights to obtaining a BIS classification.

 Indonesia

 The IGRS classifications used in Indonesia as of 2024.

 The Indonesia Game Rating System (IGRS) is the official video game content rating system founded and set by the Indonesian Ministry of Communication and Informatics in 2016.
 IGRS rates games that are developed and published in Indonesia.
 There are 5 classifications of ratings based on the game content, which includes the use of alcohol, cigarettes, drugs, violence, blood, language, sexual content, etc.